Non-local resources for error correction in quantum LDPC codes: Conclusion and outlook

-In our setup, performing computations with a $[[N,K,D]]$ code requires $3N$ physical qubits.
-Recent experimental advancements have demonstrated the ability to control up to $10,000$ Rydberg atoms \cite{Bohorquez_2023}.
-Allowing for $N \sim 3000$, them using hypergraph product codes, we can achieve $K \sim 100-120$ and $D \sim 10-15$.
-We can get even higher encoding rates if we use lifted product codes \cite{panteleev2021quantum,panteleev2022}.
-The ground state of an $n_x \times n_y$ instance of the Fermi-Hubbard model can be estimated using $2N$ logical qubits, where $N = n_x \times n_y$.
-With a Rydberg atom quantum computer capable of handling around 100 logical qubits, it is possible to solve at least a $7 \times 7$ instance, requiring up to 98 logical qubits \cite{cade2020strategies}.
-Even though high cooperativity is not available currently in the case of Rydberg atoms in optical cavities, it is potentially possible with microwave cavities.
-To implement the above-mentioned or other algorithms on a Rydberg atom quantum computer using hypergraph product codes, a fault-tolerant implementation of logical Clifford and non-Clifford gates is required.
+The ground state of an \(n_x \times n_y\) instance of the Fermi-Hubbard model can be estimated using \(2N\) logical qubits, where \(N = n_x \times n_y\).
+With a Rydberg atom quantum computer capable of handling around 100 logical qubits, it is possible to solve at least a \(7 \times 7\) instance, requiring up to 98 logical qubits \cite{cade2020strategies}.
+Even though high cooperativity is not currently available in the case of Rydberg atoms in optical cavities, it is potentially possible with microwave cavities.
+To implement the above-mentioned or other algorithms on a Rydberg atom quantum computer using HGP/LP codes, a fault-tolerant implementation of logical Clifford and non-Clifford gates is required.
 It is therefore essential to implement a fault-tolerant method for executing logical gates to realize a quantum processor.
 Moving forward, we plan to investigate the implementation of logical operators using our proposed setup.